MihirMishra23/SmartCRM/docs/development/contributing.md

 # Contributing Guide

-Thank you for considering contributing to Inbox Manager!
+Thank you for considering contributing to SmartCRM!
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started